J-1 Visa Network Security Analyst Jobs

 Does the two-year home residency requirement affect Network Security Analysts specifically?

 It can.
 Network security is listed as a high-demand field for several countries on the U.S. Department of State's Exchange Visitor Skills List, which triggers the two-year home residency requirement for nationals of those countries.
-If this applies to you, you cannot change to H-1B or most other nonimmigrant statuses until the requirement is fulfilled or a waiver is granted through USCIS.
+If this applies to you, you cannot change to H-1B visa or most other nonimmigrant statuses until the requirement is fulfilled or a waiver is granted through USCIS.